rgc2000/open-vm-tools/README.md

 - libtool
 - pkg-config
 - gcc
+- libdnet

-Execute the following command to install the needed packages for compilation (not needed for runtime)
+Execute the following command to install the needed packages for compilation (not needed for runtime except libdnet that will be pulled from IPS repository if not installed when you will install the open-vm-tools pkg)
 ```
-pkg install gnu-make autoconf automake libtool pkg-config gcc
+pkg install gnu-make autoconf automake libtool pkg-config gcc libdnet
 ```

 Then execute the commands